ksator/junos-automation-with-stackstorm/README.md

 ## Integration packs hub
 StackStorm exchange: https://exchange.stackstorm.org/
+StackStorm Exchange is a collection of packs submitted and maintained by the StackStorm community.

 ## List of installed packs
 to get the list of installed pack, run the below command.
 So this is the list of packs installed by default: